Thulium-Drake/ansible-utils/README.md

 * gpgkey_el7: this version uses paths for EL7 (see description in script)
 * retrieve_vault.sh: this script is able to retrieve an Ansible vault password from a GPG encrypted file
 * runansible: this script wraps ansible-playbook in some options I like to use
+* showansible: this script will retrieve variables from your inventory and show them on the commandline
 * update_checkout: also not specifically for Ansible, but will update a Git checkout and any submodules present

 ## Setup retrieve_vault.sh